ogrisel/wheelhouse-uploader/README.md

 wheelhouse-updloader
 ===================

-Script to help maintain a wheelhouse folder on a cloud storage.
+Script to help maintain a wheelhouse folder on a cloud storage such as Amazon S3, Rackspace Cloud Files, Google Storage or Azure Storage.

 Installation: